Alan Sonfist: Burning Forest of Aspen Colorado

-In the 1980's, Mr. Sonfist's interests turned towards global warming and its effect on the world.
+In the 1980s, Mr. Sonfist's interests turned towards global warming and its effect on the world.
 The Burning Forest of Aspen is part of series of artworks that explore the extreme droughts of the western part of the United States.
 Each artwork creates a monument of the trees that have been destroyed by the forest fire.
 Within each charred tree, seeds from the trees can be found sealed away for future generations to germinate.

 Incorporating burned remnants of aspen trees from a forest fire near Aspen, Colorado, Alan Sonfist’s Trees of Aspen (2008) is a work of quiet grandeur that attests to both the fragility and resiliency of nature in the face of man–made and natural disasters.
 In stark contrast to the characteristically grey–white bark of live aspen trees, the sparsely spaced trunks in this composition are charred black and missing their leaves and branches.
 These monumental tree trunks, permanently preserved in their state of decay, seem to tower over the viewer as ghost–like reminders of destruction and death.

 Current works

 Alan Sonfist's more recent works include the Circles of Life, in Kansas City, the Disappearing Forest of Germany, in Cologne, and the Endangered Species of New England in Lincoln, Massachusetts, part of the deCordova Museum and Sculpture Park.

 In 2017, Sonfist completed his Island of Paradise—in collaboration with architect Marco Brizzi and ecologist Carlo Scoccianti—in Tuscany, Italy:

 Similar in vein to Time Landscape, the island becomes a metaphoric beacon within the swelter and cacophony of cultural production.
 However, Sonfist's work goes far beyond simple environmental or social commentary.
 To only observe either Time Landscape or Paradise as a hologram of what once existed before, or as an environmental life-raft within the tumult of urbanization, would represent a failure to see the works as the progressive, evolving landscapes that they are, and the impetus for change that they spark.

 To look at the dates of Time Landscape (1965-present), one can understand that the work is a dynamic, ever-adapting piece that is subject and meant to change.
 In the same way, Paradise will grow and transform with the environment into a naturalized configuration, while offering a haven for wildlife and an important stopover on the arduous migration of birds between Europe and Africa each year.

-Today, Sonfist continues to promote his message of ecological sustainability and timeless respect for the fragility of nature in each of his green art projects.
+Today, Sonfist continues to promote his message of ecological sustainability and respect for the fragility of nature in each of his green art projects.